Partitioned Matching Games for International Kidney Exchange: The Proofs of Theorems and

 \section{The Proofs of Theorems~\ref{t-easy1} and~\ref{t-easy2}}

 In this section we give the proofs of Theorems~\ref{t-easy1} and~\ref{t-easy2}.
 To prove Theorem~\ref{t-easy1} we need an additional result as a lemma; a similar construction was used by Plesnik~\cite{Pl99} to solve a constrained matching problem.
-Note that in the lemma we allow arbitrary edge weightings and thus ${\cal M}$ is the set of maximum weight matchings.
-Hence, the lemma is a slightly more general result than we strictly need.
+Note that in {Lemma~\ref{l-interval}} we allow arbitrary edge weightings and thus ${\cal M}$ is the set of maximum weight matchings.
+Hence, {Lemma~\ref{l-interval}} is a slightly more general result than we strictly need. {Note also that each interval $I_i$ in the statement of Lemma~\ref{l-interval} may either be open or closed.
+We need to allow both options in order to apply Lemma~\ref{l-interval} as a subroutine in our algorithm {\tt Lex-Min}, which we will present immediately after proving Lemma~\ref{l-interval}.}